 This kind of thinking can be tiring and can be regarded as selfish and narcissistic.
 It causes a lot of mental strain on the individual as they are continually trying to prove themselves.

-15. Blaming: Anxiety builds up in an individual due to this distortion because they tend to believe that others are to blame for their unhappiness.
+15. Blaming: Anxiety builds up in an individual due to this distortion because they believe that others are to blame for their unhappiness.

 They don’t feel the need to take responsibility for their happiness and suffer from discontentment.

-Individuals suffering from the distortions mentioned above consider their false beliefs to be real and the absolute truth of their lives.
-This causes them to suffer from anxiety and various other mental disorders.
+Individuals suffering from the distortions mentioned above consider their false beliefs real and their lives’ absolute truth.
+It is causing them to suffer from anxiety and various other mental disorders.

-Cognitive-behavioral therapy exercises for anxiety is an excellent method to help these individuals as the therapy uses positive self-talk, reasoning, and the following mentioned techniques to help alter an individual’s distortions.
+Cognitive-behavioral therapy exercises for anxiety are an excellent method to help these individuals.
+The therapy uses positive self-talk, reasoning, and the following techniques to help alter an individual’s distortions.

 Therapy methods can be classified into the following types

-- Writing down Self Statements: This writing therapy requires an individual to write down counteractive statements to the negative thoughts they think.
-This therapy helps the individual to overcome negative thought patterns with positive affirmations.
+- Writing down Self Statements: Here, you will write down counteractive statements to the negative thoughts you think.
+This therapy helps overcome negative thought patterns with positive affirmations.
 E.g., an individual who feels useless can think, “I am an intelligent and creative being.”

 - Alternative Action Formulation